modemu2k 0.2.4

 fdsCaller-provided array of at least M2K_MAX_POLLFDS entries.

 nfds_inoutIn: capacity of fds (must be >= M2K_MAX_POLLFDS).
 Out: number of entries actually populated.
-Zero means the session is done; the caller should exit the loop.
+May be zero while the session is still alive (app-IO command mode with no listener: the host's own fds drive progress) — use m2k_run_done() to decide when to exit the loop.

 timeout_msOut: maximum wait in milliseconds before m2k_step() needs to be called again. -1 means no deadline.